miklevin/MikeLev.in/_posts/2024-11-29-banking-wins.md

 ### The Setup

 To me, that's the green light to have a little fun.
-I hop over to ChatGPT 4o and explain the situation and ask him for a hilaros "new king in town" joke that Gemini will not be able to resist.
+I hop over to ChatGPT 4o and explain the situation and ask it for a hilarious "new king in town" joke that Gemini will not be able to resist.
 Here's what I get back, now passed along to Gemini:

 **Me**: ARTHUR: Halt!